Alexandra Grant: Early life and education

-In 1990, Grant graduated High School from Phillips Exeter Academy, an exclusive private boarding school in Exeter, New Hampshire.

 In 1995, Grant graduated from Swarthmore College with a BA in history and studio art.
 In 2000, Grant graduated from San Francisco's California College of the Arts with an MFA in drawing and painting.

 Career

 In 2007, Grant had her first solo exhibition at the Museum of Contemporary Art (MOCA) in Los Angeles, curated by Alma Ruiz.
 A catalog from the exhibition features Grant's large-scale works on paper, an essay on Grant's work by Ruiz, and an essay that inspired Grant by the French writer and philosopher Hélène Cixous.
+Grant's artworks joined a multi-artist show in Tel Aviv in 2008, titled "From and About Place: Art from Los Angeles".

 Grant's work has been described as a "radical collaboration", that is, work made in collaboration with the text and work of other writers and artists, and is often participatory and ongoing.
 The longest exchange has been with the pioneering writer of hypertext fiction, Michael Joyce.
 The paintings and sculpture based on Joyce's texts (using them as scores or scripts to interpret rather than follow) have been the subject of at least three series: the "Ladder Quartet" (shown at MOCA in 2007), the "Six Portals" (shown at Honor Fraser gallery in 2008), and "Bodies" (shown at Honor Fraser gallery in 2010).

 In 2008 she participated in Edgar Arceneaux’s Watts House Project, a non profit group that aimed to renovate houses across the Watts Towers, in Los Angeles.
 Each of the households who agreed to participate in the project was appointed a team of an artist and an architect to remodel their homes.
 The initial plan for Grant’s “Love House” was to build a large construction of her brands’ logo (LOVE) over the house.
 However, years passed with no major constructions taking place to any of the houses and a dispute with the IRS and the Watts House project in general, has prevented it to come to fruition.
 Grant resigned from the projects’ board but is still raising funds in order to complete the “Love House”.